California Unemployment Application

 - Your last day of employment

-- The names and addresses of all of the employers you have worked for during the 15 months prior to filing your claim and the dates you worked for each of these employers.
-If you are reopening a claim, be ready with the same information for the past 8 weeks
+- The names and addresses of all of the employers you have worked for over the past 18 months before you file your claim.
+If you are reopening a claim, be ready with the same information for the past 8 weeks.

 If You Are Not a United States Citizen